boolesrings/boolesrings.org/Comments.md

 ---

 * **Comments for Assaf Rinot** [Comment on Dushnik-Miller for regular cardinals (part 1) by David](http://blog.assafrinot.com/?p=588#comment-818)
+* **Comments for Joel David Hamkins** [Comment on There are no nondegenerate regular polygons in the integer lattice, except for squares by What does this prove?
+Some of the most gorgeous visual “shrink” proofs ever invented – Burkard Polster – Divagaciones en el Cinosargo](http://jdh.hamkins.org/no-regular-polygons-in-the-integer-lattice/#comment-10927)
+* **Comments for Joel David Hamkins** [Comment on There are no nondegenerate regular polygons in the integer lattice, except for squares by What does this prove?
+Some of the most gorgeous visual "shrink" proofs ever invented \| Dramaqu - Neoanime](http://jdh.hamkins.org/no-regular-polygons-in-the-integer-lattice/#comment-10926)
 * **Comments for Joel David Hamkins** [Comment on Choiceless large cardinals and set-theoretic potentialism by Wojciech Aleksander Wołoszyn](http://jdh.hamkins.org/choiceless-large-cardinals-and-set-theoretic-potentialism/#comment-10924)
 * **Comments for Joel David Hamkins** [Comment on Forcing as a computational process by DukeZhou](http://jdh.hamkins.org/forcing-as-a-computational-process/#comment-10917)
 * **Comments for Joel David Hamkins** [Comment on Proof and the Art of Mathematics by Joel David Hamkins](http://jdh.hamkins.org/proof-and-the-art-of-mathematics/#comment-10913)